drfailov/LaserGraver/README.md

 # FP LaserEngraver v3
-<b>Project is now in process translating from russian to English.</b>
 <p align="center"><img src="Photos/2022-03-11 Promo for repository Laser Engraver.png" width="600"/></p>
 PC-software and Arduino-firmware can work together to run laser engraver for englave 2D raster images.